Meet Our Badge of Life

-Catherine Leon, Advisor, Licensed Clinical Social Worker (LCSW), also a Badge of Life founder, was instrumental in developing the key concepts of the “Mental Health Prescription” and the lifesaving potential of officers visiting a mental health specialist at least once a year ("mental health checks").
-Her experience working with emergency responders dealing with posttraumatic stress disorder and police trauma have made her an invaluable leader in this program.
-Her presentations are highly effective , answering the key questions officers have about "that first visit," what to expect, and how to find an select a good therapist.
-Catherine can be reached at (916) 220-6497 or email@example.com
+Catherine Leon, Member, Licensed Clinical Social Worker (LCSW), also a Badge of Life founder, was instrumental in developing the key concepts of the “Mental Health Prescription” and the lifesaving potential of officers visiting a mental health specialist at least once a year ("mental health checks").
+Her experience working with emergency responders dealing with posttraumatic stress disorder and police trauma have made her a valuable leader in the program.
+Her presentations are highly effective , answering the key questions officers have about "that first visit," what to expect, and how to find and select a good therapist.

-To this day, Dick has trouble sleeping because of the incident.
+Dick continues to have trouble sleeping because of the incident.
 His story can be found in Randy Sutton's, “True Blue, Police Stories by Those Who Have Lived Them.”
 His story was also a feature in the October, 2008 issue of PORAC Magazine.
 Dick has attended the FBI Academy Critical Incident Peer Support Training and participated in their team formation program.
 An advanced peer support officer, Dick has worked with traumatized officers at the West Coast Posttrauma Retreat.

-CONSULTANT: John M. Violanti, Ph.D. is a 23-year veteran of the NY State Police and has spent 20 years researching police trauma and suicide.
+John M. Violanti, Ph.D., Advisor, is a 23-year veteran of the NY State Police and has spent 20 years researching police trauma and suicide.
 He is a research professor in the Department of Social and Preventive Medicine, School of Public Health and Health Professions at SUNY Buffalo, and a member of the State University of NY at Buffalo School of Medicine graduate facility.